Darxo/Hardened/README.md

 ### Other Items

+- Food now only loses value once half of its shelf life is over
 - **Adorned Mail Shirt** now has a Weight of 16 (up from 11), Condition of 150 (up from 130) and Value of 1050 (up from 800); just like in Vanilla
 - **Adarga** is now called **Adarge Shield** (just like in Vanilla)
 - **Antidote** now has a value of 100 (down from 150).
 Crafting it now costs 25 crowns (down from 50) and 1 Jagged Fang (down from 2)
 - **Bandage** now costs 40 crowns (up from 25)
+- **Decayed Great Helm** is now called **Tarnished Full Helm**.
+It has 240 Condition (down from 255) and 23 Weight (up from 22).
+It now reduces the Resolve of adjacent enemies by 5 during morale checks (similar to Direwolf Pelt).
+It now only appears in the Full Helm looking variants
 - **Decorated Full Helm** now has a Condition of 300 (down from 320), Weight of 23 (up from 21) and Value of 5000 (up from 4000).
 It now grants +10 Resolve while equipped
 - **Gun Powder** now costs 2 **Ammunition Supply** each (up from 1)
 - **Buckler** appear less common in big settlements